Blair Ketcheson is an architectural and fine-art photographer who shares his time between Europe and Canada.

 In 2007 I was commissioned to photograph the Canadian National Vimy Memorial in northern France.
 The Battle for Vimy Ridge was a defining event for Canada in the First World War.
 The black and white work from this project has formed the basis of an ongoing project entitled, "The Healing Fields."

-My work has been exhibited and collected in France, Italy, Monaco, Canada and the US.
+My work has been exhibited and collected in France, Italy, Monaco, Canada and the United States.

 For five years I lived with my partner and our son Sean in the south of France.
 Our home and workspace was surrounded by olive and fig trees, wild rosemary and the warm, sweet air of the Mediterranean.